jjmchew/jjmchew.github.io/rubymethods.md

 .length
 .reverse # reverses a string
 .split( ) # can use regex or string
+.chomp or .chomp! # removes a trailing newline
+.chop or .chop! # unconditionally removes the last character
 ```
 ## Enumerable
 - both arrays and hash can access these methods